Intercalation (biochemistry)

-In order for an intercalator to fit between base pairs, the DNA must dynamically open a space between its base pairs by unwinding.
-The degree of unwinding varies depending on the intercalator; for example, ethidium cation (the ionic form of ethidium bromide found in aqueous solution) unwinds DNA by about 26°, whereas proflavine unwinds it by about 17°.
+Base pairs in DNA must separate to admit the intercalator.
+The separation is achieved by unwinding.
+For example, ethidium unwinds DNA by about 26°, whereas proflavine unwinds it by about 17°.
 This unwinding causes the base pairs to separate, or "rise", creating an opening of about 0.34 nm (3.4 Å).
+Similarly, in the case of the intercalation of thiazole orange derivatives, the distance between the base pairs increased significantly, from ca. 4.7 Å to ca, 6.9.
 This unwinding induces local structural changes to the DNA strand, such as lengthening of the DNA strand or twisting of the base pairs.
 These structural modifications can lead to functional changes, often to the inhibition of transcription and replication and DNA repair processes, which makes intercalators potent mutagens.
 For this reason, DNA intercalators are often carcinogenic, such as the exo (but not the endo) 8,9 epoxide of aflatoxin B1 and acridines such as proflavine or quinacrine.

 Intercalation as a mechanism of interaction between cationic, planar, polycyclic aromatic systems of the correct size (on the order of a base pair) was first proposed by Leonard Lerman in 1961.
 One proposed mechanism of intercalation is as follows: In aqueous isotonic solution, the cationic intercalator is attracted electrostatically to the surface of the polyanionic DNA.
 The ligand displaces a sodium and/or magnesium cation present in the "condensation cloud" of such cations that surrounds DNA (to partially balance the sum of the negative charges carried by each phosphate oxygen), thus forming a weak electrostatic association with the outer surface of DNA.
 From this position, the ligand diffuses along the surface of the DNA and may slide into the hydrophobic environment found between two base pairs that may transiently "open" to form an intercalation site, allowing the ethidium to move away from the hydrophilic (aqueous) environment surrounding the DNA and into the intercalation site.
 The base pairs transiently form such openings due to energy absorbed during collisions with solvent molecules.